git-bruh/invidious-viewer/README.md

 # Usage
 Note:
-The MPV player is required, along with `libmpv.so` which should be provided by your distribution's package manager.
-Compiling MPV with LuaJIT support may also be required on a source-based distribution.
+The MPV player is required, along with `libmpv.so` which should be provided by your Linux distribution.
+Compiling MPV with LuaJIT support may also be required on source-based distributions.

 Default behaviour:
 Return the first page of results for the entered search term.